-Walks are on the THIRD Saturday of each month, and have been combined with the Beach Clean Ups.
-Just save each 3rd Saturday as ‘Get Out In Nature’ day!
+Walks are on the THIRD Saturday of each month, save each 3rd Saturday as ‘Get Out In Nature’ day!

 Before beginning our walk together, we will take a moment to center our minds and bodies.
 Once we are all fully present, we will begin our journey, walking in silence, all the while tuning in, listening, and absorbing the energies of the elements, plants, and animals.
 Halfway into our walk we will sit for meditation, a guided visualization, and to share food.

 - A small snack

 - Comfortable Clothes